konklone/cdns-to-https/README.md

 <script src="https://code.jquery.com/jquery-1.11.1.min.js"></script>
 ```

+(And in fact, Google's CDN recently [switched to recommending HTTPS URLs like the above](https://developers.google.com/speed/libraries/devguide?csw=1).)

 In fact: what CDNs need to do is redirect HTTP requests to HTTPS, so that even insecure pages will fetch secure resources.

 ## Testing redirects